yb66/Campo/README.markdown

 ## Adding in helpers ##

-If you want to use helpers in the attributes, like sinatra's `uri` helper, then add a quote to the front:
+If you want to use helpers in the attributes, like sinatra's `uri` helper, then add a double-quote to the front:

     form = Campo::Form.new "best_bands", action: %Q!"uri("/best/bands/")!